nasfernane/nasfernane/README.md

 # **Hello** 👋

-## My name is Nassim Fernane, and I'm currently training to become a web developper at Simplon. &nbsp;
+## My name is Nassim Fernane, and I'm currently training to become a web developer at Simplon. &nbsp;

 - 🔭 At the moment, I’m working on: <a href="https://github.com/nasfernane/chill-panda">Chill Panda</a>, a web application to handle quotes & bills.
 - 🌱 I’m currently learning: NodeJS & Express trough my